🇦🇺 Australia

 Australian employers must formally nominate and sponsor screen printers on either 482 or 186 visas.
 The employer is responsible for demonstrating labour market testing (for TSS) or labour agreement compliance, proving the position is genuine, and meeting visa sponsorship conditions.

 For TSS 482: The employer must have advertised the position to Australian workers and demonstrate genuine recruitment efforts.
 They must provide evidence that local workers with comparable skills are unavailable.
-The salary offer must meet the TSMIT threshold.
 The employer also assumes responsibility for your employment conditions, ensuring compliance with Australian workplace laws and visa conditions during your stay.

 For ENS 186: The employer nominates you for permanent sponsorship, typically when they see you as a key long-term team member.
 Labour market testing may be waived for certain positions, but the employer must still demonstrate the role is genuine and sustainable.
 Sponsorship costs apply, and the employer must agree to ongoing obligations such as employment reporting and compliance with fair work standards.